 Please call the shelter if you have any questions in regards to returning an adopted animal.
 If you are having trouble with specific issues with your new pet, but you are determined to work it out, consulting with a professional pet trainer is always a good idea.

-If you are missing a pet, please call the shelter at 254-953-5472 and check the Lost Dogs or Lost Cats option on our website for the most current listing of our stray animals.
-We also strongly suggest you come and search the shelter in person, as well as surrounding city shelters, and provide a photo of your missing pet with contact information.
+Please also call the shelter at 254-953-5472 to inform us of your lost pet.
+We also strongly suggest you come and search the shelter in person, as well as surrounding shelters, and bring a photo of your missing pet with your contact information.

 Stray animals are held 72 hours before becoming legally owned by the City, and can then be placed up for adoption, sent to a rescue organization, or humanely euthanized.